.png)

 Eating well at a counter like A Cun requires adjusting to the format's terms rather than the format adjusting to you.
 The kitchen runs to a beef supply that depletes through the morning, and the longest queues typically correspond with the freshest inventory.
 Arriving at the outer edge of the operating window risks both a longer wait and the possibility that the leading cuts have already moved through the kitchen.
 Morning arrival is not a suggestion but a structural feature of how the dish works.

 The price point sits at the single-dollar end of Tainan's spectrum, which means the transaction is fast and the seating is functional.
 This is a counter format, not a table-service room.
-The experience is calibrated to neighbourhood regulars who know what they want, which also means that arriving with a clear order intention rather than browsing the menu aloud is the approach that works leading operationally and socially.
+The experience is calibrated to neighbourhood regulars who know what they want, which also means that arriving with a clear order intention rather than browsing the menu aloud is the approach that works well operationally and socially.

 Reading the Broader Context